 Kanban is a workflow management method that focuses on continuous flow to manage work.
 Teams are highly adaptable to changes, allowing them to deliver customer value as soon as they finish their work.
 Kanban does not have defined roles, events, or project deadlines, making it flexible and easy to implement without making critical changes to the work process.

 Scrum is an iterative framework for Agile project management.
 It is based on short-term commitments or Sprints with defined time lengths.
 Work items are distributed at the beginning of each sprint and should be completed at the end of each cycle.
-It is typical for Scrum teams to have roles and obligatory meetings.
+Scrum teams typically have roles and obligatory meetings.

-Scrumban is an Agile approach for managing projects which resulted from the combination of the Scrum framework and the Kanban method.
+Scrumban is an Agile approach to project management, resulting from the combination of the Scrum framework and the Kanban method.

 When to Use Kanban and Scrum?